Army MOS 18x: Your Fast Track to Special Forces

 Overview of MOS 18X

-The 18X path includes:
+The 18X training path includes:

 • Basic Combat Training